spotify/scio-idea-plugin/README.md

 The easiest way is to click on the weird looking "clock" in the bottom-right corner - it's actually a shortcut to scala compiler.
 If it's already running - stop it, then press `Configure...` and in `JVM parameters` add `-Dbigquery.staging_dataset.location=EU`.

+You should upgrade Scio to version >= `0.2.1` - starting from that version `bigquery.staging_dataset.location` is obsolete.

 ## User interaction

 If Scio plugin can't find scala files, it will log an error via IntelliJ Event Log, which you should see via red bubble